juliafalcao/sim-si-la-bim/README.md

 ## how to use

 The information on how to install *foma* is available in [its homepage](https://fomafst.github.io/).
+The syllabifier source can be loaaded with the `foma` command line interface:

 ```
 foma[0]: source syllabifier.foma
 ```

-With the source loaded, all of the rules and the final Syllabifier transducer will be ready to use.
+Once loaded, all of the rules and the final Syllabifier transducer will be ready to use.
 In order to syllabify a word, the `apply down` shell can be used.

 ```
 foma[1]: apply down